coinkite-tap-proto

 2. Always verify the factory certificate of the card before trusting any data from it.
 Otherwise, your users will be tricked by cloned or emulated cards.

 3. Verify that when the card picks a key it uses BIP-32 chain code you gave it.
 Take the chain_code your code provided, and check that the public key it gives after picking is derived using that chain_code.
 This check applies to both the SATSCARD, where the path is always m/0 and also the TAPSIGNER, where you may control the derivation path.
-On the TAPSIGNER, the xpub command should return the same chain code as you proided.
+On the TAPSIGNER, the xpub command should return the same chain code as you provided.
+Verification steps:

 4. You can safely assume the PIN code (CVC) is all-numeric and provide your users with a digits-only on-screen keyboard.